Within Uganda, Arua , East Africa

 • Prepare and submit well written success stories;

-• The role is 1.0 FTE (40 hrs/ week).
-Working hours are outlined in the ZOA Uganda Conditions of Service.
-Some flexibility on working hours may be required, e.g. for travel at weekends, or during reporting times.
+The role is 1.0 FTW (40 hrs/week).
+Working hours and benefits are outlined in the ZOA Uganda Conditions of Service.

 • Local government actors and relevant district offices;